kowshikkkkkk/-Offer-Click-Prediction-/README.md

 ## 🎯 Problem Statement

 The goal is to predict which promotional offers customers are most likely to click on, and rank the top offers for each customer.
-This helps American Express:
+This helps businesses:
 - **Personalize offer recommendations**
 - **Improve customer engagement**
 - **Optimize marketing ROI**